sfc-gh-akelkar/mfr-emaint-si-demo/DEMO_SCRIPT.md

 **SAY:** "And here's the other half — your eMaint failure records.
 19 documented failures across 5 assets with root cause, downtime hours, and repair details."

-**HIGHLIGHT:** Run "Failure Events" — point to FAILURE_TYPE and COMPONENT_FAILED columns.
+**HIGHLIGHT:** Run "Failure Events" — point to FAILURE_TYPE and ROOT_CASE columns.
 These become the supervised learning labels.

 **PERDITA — CMMS Historical Records requirement:** "This is exactly what you described — using historical maintenance records to train the models.
-The failure type tells the model WHAT failed, the timestamp tells it WHEN, and the repair hours tell it HOW LONG it took.
+The failure type tells the model WHAT failed, the timestamp tells it WHEN, and the downtime hours tell it HOW LONG it took.
 That's your ground truth."

 **WOW MOMENT ("Downtime Cost"):** "And here's the business case — we calculate the actual cost of unplanned downtime per asset using the hourly production impact.
 This is what we'll use later to prioritize the work queue."